Jobs for F-1 Visa Students in the US

 • Letter of employment including dates of employment and salary

 If you graduate with a STEM-related degree, you can apply for an additional 24 months of OPT for a total of three years eligibility to work in the US!
 This extension is only available for those who are employed by companies enrolled in the E-Verify program.
-Students are also required to study one of the following subjects:
+Students are also required to study one of the following subjects, including:

 • Actuarial Science